cinziabandiziol/persistence_kernels/README.md

 ## **How to run**

 In DATASET, the user can find the precomputed Persistence Diagrams with a file with corresponding labels.
-With the aim to reduce costs in terms of time, we preferred precomputed also a pregram matrix for each kernel.
+With the aim to reduce costs in terms of time, we preferred precomputed also a preGram matrix for some kernels and the PI.
 We describe here how to proceed.

 1. Compute the preGram matrices for kernels
-     - PSSK: the user runs
-       _python ComputeMatrix_PSSK.py_
+     - PSSK: the user first create a folder with the name of dataset in PSSK_MATRICES, and then runs _python ComputeMatrix_PSSK.py_ and then write to the shell the name of the dataset of interest
+     - PWGK: the user first create a folder with the name of dataset in PWGK_MATRICES, and then runs _python ComputeMatrix_PWGK.py_ and then write to the shell the name of the dataset of interest
-       and then write to the shell the name of the dataset of interest
+     - PI: the user first create a folder with the name of dataset in PERSISTENCE_IMAGES, and then runs _python ComputePI.py_ and then write to the shell the name of the dataset of interest

-     - PWGK:
+2. Chose 1 kernel, for example kernel = SWK, and run
+   $ python ClassificationTask_SWK.py
+   and then insert the name of the dataset of interest.